lvgl/lv_port_an547_cm55_sim/README.md

 - MDK Project with Arm Compiler 6

 ## How To Use

 ### How to run the simulation

 1. Download the [Corstone-300-FVP](https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps) and install it.
-2. Open project in MDK
+2. Open the project in MDK
-3. Select the '**Cortex-M55_FVP**'
+3. Select the '**Cortex-M55_FVP**' configuration.

 ![](./documents/pictures/configuration_selection)

-4. Open 'Options for Target' window and select the 'Debug' panel
+4. Open the 'Options for Target' window and select the 'Debug' panel

 ![](./documents/pictures/debug_panel)

-5. Press 'Settings' button on the right corner
+5. Press the 'Settings' button on the right corner

 ![](./documents/pictures/Model_Settings)

-6. Click the '...' button on the top-right corner, browse to the folder where Corstone-300-FVP is installed and and select the executable file, i.e. FVP_Corstone_SSE-300_EThos-U55.exe.
+6. Click the '...' button on the top-right corner, browse to the folder where Corstone-300-FVP is installed and select the executable file, i.e. FVP_Corstone_SSE-300_EThos-U55.exe.

 ![](./documents/pictures/FVP)